 Risk band and label 7, Very high.
-Expected frequency of negative return over 20-year period

-Investment performance objective[§] To outperform the equivalent return of the FTSE EPRA/NAREIT Developed Net Total Return Index (Hedged to AUD) over the medium to long term.[¶]
+To outperform the equivalent return of the FTSE EPRA/NAREIT Developed Net Total Return Index (Hedged to AUD) over the medium to long term.1

-Minimum investment timeframe Be prepared to stay invested in this option for at least 12 years before it meets its objectives.
+Be prepared to stay invested in this option for at least 12 years before it meets its objectives.

-What type of investment is it?
 Predominantly invested in international property assets through the share market that are subject to equity-like returns and risk.

-This option may be right for you if

-you seek to achieve attractive long-term investment returns above inflation, while accepting some short-term volatility.
+This option may be right for you if you seek to achieve attractive long-term investment returns above inflation, while accepting some short-term volatility.
 This option is likely to have higher volatility than bonds but lower volatility than equities.

-- This graph shows this investment option's annual effective rate of net return (i.e. the actual rate of return net of tax and investment expenses) over the past 10 years or for the period which the investment option has been offered if less than 10 years.
+- † This graph shows this investment option's annual effective rate of net return (i.e. the actual rate of return net of tax and investment expenses) over the past 10 years or for the period which the investment option has been offered if less than 10 years.
 Past performance is not a reliable indicator of future performance. - § The trustee is required by law to set these objectives.
 They are neither a forecast nor a guarantee of future investment returns.
 It is anticipated that the objective should be achieved over the long term.
 However, due to the volatile nature of investment markets there may be periods when investment returns are not above the objective. - ¶ Adjusted for implied superannuation tax and/or franking credits, where applicable. - ^ TTR account returns prior to 1 July 2017 were tax-free.
 The returns shown for 10 years and since commencement reflect a combination of taxed and tax-free returns.